List of Empowered characters: Idea Man

-Idea Man is a male supervillain whose costume theme aimed to accentuate his ability to generate ideas for criminal plots.
-One of these plot was to use the disembodied brain of a former telepathic villain named Psychoblast to "unleash an apocalypse".
-To this end, Idea Man, who knew of Psychoblast's fetishes, had his henchpersons seek out a person who suitably met the criteria of a "sexy librarian".
-In order to track down and capture Idea Man, the Superhomeys set a trap in having Emp dress in an appropriate manner to lure Idea Man's henchpersons into capturing her.
+Idea Man is a supervillain whose costume accentuates his ability to generate ideas for criminal plots.
+One of these plot is to use the disembodied brain of the villain Psychoblast to "unleash an apocalypse".
+To this end, Idea Man, who knows of Psychoblast's fetishes, had his henchmen seek out a person who suitably meets the criteria of a "sexy librarian".